CipherTheDev/GeoScanner/README.md

 ```
 ### Windows Installation

-Soon there will be an executable that will aid in installing PyGeoIP.
+Soon there will be an executable that will aid in installing GeoScanner.
 ```
 Command Prompt: